flokosiol/kirby-translations/.github/README.md

 # Kirby Translations

+Beta : This is a work in progress port of translations to Kirby 3.
+The "saved" state of a field is not yet enabled.

 ![Version](https://img.shields.io/badge/Version-1.0.1-blue.svg) ![License](https://img.shields.io/badge/License-MIT-green.svg) ![Kirby](https://img.shields.io/badge/Kirby-3.x-f0c674.svg)

-This plugin enhaces the translation handling of pages for [Kirby CMS](http://getkirby.com) with the following features:
+This plugin enhances the translation handling of pages for [Kirby 3](http://getkirby.com) with the following features:

 ## How it works